tunkytime/frontend-take-home/README.md

 - Add a fallback image on the user table when no photo exists for the user - Update the styling of the roles table
 - Add a global error handling component that shows when actions fail (e.g. deleting a user, updating a role)
-- Make search work on the users tab regardless of the current page